Minimax Rates for Learning Pairwise Interactions in Attention-Style Models: Introduction

-\paragraph{Neural networks and IPS.} Modeling neural networks as dynamical systems through depth was introduced in \citet{neural_ode}, which framed updates in ResNet architectures as the dynamics of a state vector.
-This perspective has been generalized to various architectures, typically treating skip connections as the evolving state across layers.
-Following this approach, \citet{geshkovski2024_EmergenceClusters} views tokens as interacting particles, analyzes the attention as an IPS, and studies clustering phenomena in continuous time (in depth).
+they view tokens as interacting particles, analyze the attention as an IPS, and study clustering phenomena in continuous time (in depth).

 Similarly, \citet{dutta2021redesigningtransformerarchitectureinsights} leverages a similar framework to compute attention outputs directly from an initial state evolved over depth, thereby reducing computational costs.
 While these works provide valuable insights, they focus exclusively on the dynamics of tokens through the layers.
 To our knowledge, no existing work addresses the learning theory for estimating the pairwise interactions in such particle systems.

-\paragraph{Inference in attention models.} Many theoretical works have studied the learnability of attention, focusing on specific regimes.
+\textbf{Inference in attention models.} Many theoretical works have studied the learnability of attention, focusing on specific regimes.
 Some consider simplified variants, such as linear or random feature target attention models \citep{wang2020linformerselfattentionlinearcomplexity,yue_lu_in_context,marion2024attention,hron2020infinite, fu2023can}, which explore the capability of this model under simple regression tasks.